 Browse All Excursions

-Things to Do Without an Excursion
+Things to Do in Naples

 • National Archaeological Museum (MANN).
-The finest collection of Greco-Roman antiquities in the world, including the Farnese Hercules, the Alexander Mosaic from Pompeii, and an entire floor of finds from Herculaneum.
-Entry is €22 (free first Sunday of the month); a 20-minute walk from the port or a short ride on Metro Line 1 to Museo stop.
+The finest collection of Greco-Roman antiquities in the world, including the Farnese Hercules, the Alexander Mosaic from Pompeii and an entire floor of finds from Herculaneum.
+Entry is €12 (some special exhibitions add a €3 supplement); a 20-minute walk from the port or a short ride on Metro Line 1 to Museo.

 • Pizza at Pizzeria Sorbillo.
-Sorbillo’s packed, no-frills pizzeria on Via dei Tribunali 32 is widely regarded as one of the best in a city that takes the subject extremely seriously.
-A classic Margherita or Marinara costs around €5–€7; arrive at opening (noon) or expect a queue, and pay cash.
+Sorbillo’s packed, no-frills pizzeria on Via dei Tribunali is widely regarded as one of the finest in a city that takes the subject extremely seriously.
+A Margherita costs around €5 to €7; arrive at opening or expect a queue, and pay cash.

-• Pompeii by Circumvesuviana Train.
-Take the Circumvesuviana from Napoli Porta Nolana on the Sorrento line to Pompei Scavi–Villa dei Misteri : about 35–40 minutes, tickets around €3.20 each way.
-Site entry is €18; allow at least three hours inside and build in time to return well before all-aboard.
+• Pompeii by Circumvesuviana.
+Take the Circumvesuviana from Napoli Porta Nolana on the Sorrento line to Pompei Scavi.
+The journey takes around 35 to 40 minutes; site entry is €20 (Pompeii+ ticket €25).
+Allow at least three hours inside and build in comfortable time to return.

 Best Restaurants in Naples